alefiury/Speech-Synthesis-Evaluation-System/README.md

 $ mkdir audios
 ```

-Or you can create any directory outside of 'app', and add the audios there.
-In this case you
+Or you can create any directory outside of 'app' directory and add the audios there.
+In this case, you
-just need to change the path in 'AUDIO_PATH' in the config file.
+just need to change the path in 'AUDIO_PATH' located in the view file in the app/main directory.

-## Audio for Sound Test
+## Volume Test

-Create the following directory and add the audio that will be used as the sound tester:
+Create the following directory and add the audio that will be used as the volume tester:

 ```
 $ mkdir sound_test